5004-SEA-Fa24-Geeng/bg-arena-planner-lanselylee/Report.md

 Map<String, Integer> gameMap = new HashMap<>();
 gameMap.put("Chess", 2);
 gameMap.put("Poker", 4);
-n GamesLoader.java, a Map helps map column names to their indexes, making it easy to retrieve data dynamically.
+In GamesLoader.java, a Map helps map column names to their indexes, making it easy to retrieve data dynamically.

 Different types of Map: